microsoft/fabricrealtimelab/modules/module06a.md

 ## 1. Create the lakehouse

 Start by creating a lakehouse.
-Note: if you completing this module after the data science module or another module that uses a lakehouse, you may re-use that lakehouse or create a new one.
+Note: if you completing this module after the data science module or another module that uses a lakehouse, you may re-use that lakehouse or create a new one, but we'll assume the same lakehouse is shared across all modules.

 Within your Fabric workspace, switch to the data engineering persona (bottom left), and from the home page of the persona, create a new lakehouse by clicking the *Lakehouse* button.
 Name the lakehouse *StocksLakehouse*.